From 'Danceparade.org About Me' section:

 Dance Parade makes light of the ticket situation by having its own version of 'Dance Police' that flutter up and down the parade route, dressed in their brightest colors, and hand out 'tickets' to all the parade watchers that aren't moving and shaking.
 (Not to worry, those tickets are actually invites to the Parade after party).
 There are about 140+ dance acts, mostly from the tri-state areas, some coming from other countries, that dance the entire length of the parade!

-The parade uses volunteers for various duties, most of which are either walking (dancing) the parade route, being a liason for the grand marshals and riding on the float with them, or other positions.
+The parade uses volunteers for various duties, most of which are either walking (dancing) the parade route, being a liaison for the grand marshals and riding on the float with them, or other positions.
 I have been working with the Dance parade for the past three years.
 I started as their volunteer coordinator, followed up being a parade marshal liaison to DJ Doc Martin (were i rode on his float with his wife and friends, and hung with him the entire day) and now I'm back as a senior member of the volunteer coordination team!
 Ready to shake it, shake it?
-Click the registration link or hit me up with any questions below!
-Ciao guys!

 Image taken from danceparade.org